Carpal tunnel release surgery

 • Bleeding.
 This may form a collection of blood under your skin (a haematoma).

 • A tender and sensitive scar.
 This is a minor issue for most people and gradually gets better.
-But some people find that scar is uncomfortable for months or years.
-It may affect their day-to-day activities.
+But some people find that scar is uncomfortable for months.
+It may affect your day-to-day activities.

 • Damage to nerves in your wrist.
 This may cause temporary pain and numbness in your hand.
-In rare cases, loss of feeling and strength in your hand may be permanent.
+In some patients, this loss of feeling and strength in your hand may be permanent.

-Other problems associated with carpal tunnel release surgery – for example, pain that doesn’t go away – are very rare.
-Do tell your surgeon if you’re experiencing any problems.
+Other problems associated with carpal tunnel release surgery – for example, pain that doesn’t go away – are rare.
+Tell your surgeon if you have any problems.
 If necessary, they can refer you for more treatment, including physiotherapy.

 Most people find their symptoms of carpal tunnel syndrome disappear after surgery.
 But there’s a chance that your symptoms may continue or come back.
-This may be because your carpal ligament wasn’t cut deeply enough to release the pressure.
-If this happens, you may need to have more surgery.
+You may need to have more surgery.

 Sepsis (adults)